chef-boneyard/delivery_self_guided_trial/ssh.md

 # SSH Install Guide

 This guide will help you setup a Delivery cluster using SSH.
-This will invlove creating 6+ new machines depending on what options you choose to enable.
+This will involve creating 6+ new machines depending on what options you choose to enable.

 ## Create Provisioning Node

-You will need a provising node to manage your cluster:
+You will need a provisioning node to manage your cluster:
 [Creating a Provisioning Node](provisioning_node.md)

 ## Create Additional Nodes